AndreasKostler/spline-web/readme.md

 It doesn't do much yet, though.

 You will also need to install nginx and copy the provided default.conf to wherever your nginx installation keeps it's config files.

+To enable the db backend, install postgres, create a user postgres, password 'spline', and make sure you adjust pg_hbe.conf accordingly.
+There is a sql file in the sql folder - run it.